AlexanderReiswich/pragma-css/docs/guide/layout.md

 ## Grid system

 The grid system allows you to responsively divide your content into rows of up to 12 columns.
-Unlike some other modern grid systems, the PragmaCSS grid is fairly minimalistic, as there are no offset classes.

-This is intentional, because we believe that grids shouldn't be used for complex or unusual layouts.
-Utility classes and custom CSS will serve you better in those cases.
+PragmaCSS grid does not offer offset classes, since it's preferable to use other (flexbox-)utility classes or custom CSS for complex or unusual layouts.

 <br>